Posts by dburkhard

-We’ve all know of things that don’t go well together: oil and water, Michigan and Michigan State, mayonnaise and ice cream, and of course: politics and religion.
+We’ve all known of things that don’t go well together: oil and water, Michigan and Michigan State, mayonnaise and ice cream, and of course: politics and religion.
 At least, that’s what we’ve heard.
 But what does the Bible actually say?
 More specifically, what BIBLICAL conclusions can we draw about how American Government and Christianity fit together?
 Let’s build on three ideas to reach a conclusion.

 Ideal 1: The Bible says Human Government Comes from God